 But anyway, intelligence picked up signals of radar being turned on.

-Um, and U.S. satellites, they're saying, according to CBS News, detected two surface to air missile launches, which happened shortly after the plane exploded, and federal officials were briefed on the intelligence on Thursday.
+And U.S. satellites, they're saying, according to CBS News, detected two surface-to-air missile launches, which happened shortly after the plane exploded.

 Source who was in the briefing said it appears the missile components were found nearby.

-Um I I don't I don't know the answer to a business insider.
+So I don't know the answer to a business insider.

-I'm giving you again their coverage.
+I'm giving you, again, their coverage.

-Flight 752 is now believed to have been hit by fire from a Russian built Tor M1 SA-15 surface to air missile operated by the Iranian military, citing a U.S. official ABC News reporting, the U.S. intelligence was confident Iran painted the Ukrainian airliner with radar.
+Flight 752 is now believed to have been hit by fire from a Russian-built Tor M1 SA-15 surface-to-air missile operated by the Iranian military.

 In other words, they tried to hide it, firing two surface-to-air missiles.